[?] Subscribe To This Site

 • The holiday home Tenerife will always have a high demand because of the island's small size.

-Also demand by tourists is relatively higher compared to other Spanish isles because of the island's steady, moderate climate and much cultural, trade and sports activity.
+Also demand by tourists is relatively higher compared to other Spanish isles because of the island's steady, moderate climate and much cultural, trade and sports activities.

-• Real estate often costs much less than in many other European countries, including mainland Spain.
+• Real estate often costs less than in many other European countries, including mainland Spain.

 • The biggest of all Canary Islands is special for investment.